HenryLoo/blog/_posts/2020-08-14-actraiser.markdown

 # Conclusion
 **Total Playtime: 12.5 hours**

-ActRaiser may be a bit difficult to pick up due to its difficulty.
+ActRaiser may be a bit difficult to pick up due to the difficulty of the platforming sections.
 However, the North American version may be a viable alternative if this is an issue.
+Once you get used to the somewhat clunky controls, the game feels very rewarding to play (especially when you defeat the bosses).

 The unique combination of genres makes the game interesting to play.
 I found myself engrossed in roleplaying the deity while serving the townspeople.
 If you're like me and you become too invested in the roleplaying, you may actually face moral dilemmas throughout the game (should I burn down these people's houses to make room for better technology?).

 If anything, I would give it look just for the music alone.

->**Recommended**